-Diwali is considered to be the greatest and most important Hindu holiday.
-It’s name literally means “a row of lamps”, and it is essentially a festival of light, celebrating the victory over darkness, evil and ignorance.
+The name “Diwali” literally means “a row (avali) of lamps (deepa)”, and it is essentially a festival of light, celebrating the victory over darkness, evil, and ignorance.

-The main attribute of Diwali is the great number of diya – ritual lights, lit inside and outside the houses.
-First day of celebration is dedicated to preparations, like cleaning and shopping.
+The main attribute of Diwali is the great number of diyas – ritual lights of sacred meaning, lit inside and outside the households.
+The first day of celebration is dedicated to preparations, like cleaning the house and shopping.
 The second day symbolizes deliverance from hell and suffering, on this day people buy or cook festive food.
-The third day, marking the climax of the festival, coincides with the new moon.
-On this day celebrants put on their best clothes, perform rituals in worship of goddess Lakshmi, share family dinners and light fireworks.
+The third day, marking the climax of the festival coincides with the new moon.
+On this day celebrants put on their best clothes, perform rituals in worship of goddess Lakshmi, share family dinners, and light fireworks.
 The last two days honor the family bonds – between husbands and wives on the fourth day and between brothers and sisters on the fifth.

 Diwali traditions may differ in some communities, but nevertheless, it is celebrated in every city of UAE with a significant Hindu diaspora.
 Every year, Dubai, Sharjah, Abu Dhabi, Ajman, and other major cities in the United Arab Emirates celebrate Diwali with lights, fireworks, candles and joy.